 - Only use the trampoline for jumps — don’t do any flips, splits or somersaults.

 - Keep a fence around the trampoline to prevent children from accessing the trampoline without adult supervision.

 - Repair or discard the trampoline when parts become corroded or are missing.

 When a trampoline park or homeowner’s negligence is responsible for causing an injury on a trampoline or other recreational equipment, the injured party may present a claim against the insurer or file a lawsuit in court for both their (or their child’s) economic and non-economic damages.
 Economic damages would be any monetary expense related to their medical care or lost wages sustained in the past or they will reasonably incur in the future.

-Selecting an attorney to represent you in a personal injury case is an important decision that it likely to have a direct impact on the outcome of your case.
+Selecting an attorney to represent you in a trampoline injury case is an important decision that it likely to have a direct impact on the outcome of your case.
 Before you hire an attorney– for any type of personal injury case– ask about their experience handling cases similar to yours!

 Rosenfeld Injury Lawyers has experience litigating and settling trampoline accident cases involving adults and children who have sustained serious injuries in all types of settings including:

 - Backyard trampolines